Obesity Care Model Collaborative (OCMC)

 – Timothy Garvey, M.D., Professor and Chair, Department of Nutrition Sciences, University of Alabama Birmingham

 “Knowledge and best practices are meant to be shared, and these meetings allow us to do just that.
 This collaborative has exposed us to new ideas and strategies, many of which we may never have thought of on our own.”

 – Marianne Sumego, M.D., Physician, Community Internal Medicine, Cleveland Clinic

 “This program empowers better practice and influences the delivery of higher quality care.
 AMGA’s staff does a remarkable job, and I’m very thankful for the opportunity to be a participant!”

 – 2018-2019 OCMC Participant

 Questions or Comments?
-If you have additional questions or need further information, please contact Erin Leaver-Schmidt by email or by phone at 703.838.0033 ext.
+For additional information about the OCMC, or any other of AMGA best practice learning collaborative, please contact Erin Leaver-Schmidt by email or by phone at 703.838.0033 ext.
 390.